Mingding Doctrine

 Beware of the Culture of "Drifting Along"

 1. The culture of drifting along will sooner or later be revealed by God.
-God will work with us to show the filth, laziness, and "drifting along" mentality within us.
+God will work with us to reveal the filth, laziness, and "drifting along" mentality within us.

-The Church's Mission as a "Human Resources Agency"
+The Church's Mission as a "Human Resource Agency"

 1. The church is dedicated to training people to be more like Jesus Christ and more in the image of God.

-2. Whether small group leaders or senior pastors, we are all engaged in this "working" task, which is working with God.
+2. Both cell group leaders and senior pastors are engaged in this "working" task, which is working with God.

-3. We have many "research projects," but the important thing is to have a learning attitude.
+3. We have many "research projects," but what is important is to have a learning attitude.
 The training content will be constantly improved.
 This is a never-ending journey.

 null